PROGRAM SCHEDULE

 11:00 – 11:30 a.m.

-Re-shaping refractory design strategies via the evolution of bonded refractories, Ignacio Ramrez, RHI Magnesia
+Re-shaping refractory design strategies via the evolution of bonded refractories, Ignacio Ramrez, RHI Magnesita

 11:30 a.m. – 12:00 p.m.

-The future of fiberglass superstructure refractories, Trevor Wilson, DSF Refractories and Minareals, Inc.
+The future of fiberglass superstructure refractories, Trevor Wilson, Sales Director, DSF Refractories and Minerals, Inc.

 12:00 – 1:00 p.m.